RoadieHQ/marketing-site/content/docs/getting-started/technical-documentation/index.md

 ```

 Standalone repos for documentation not related to a codebase or component should still be modeled in Roadie Backstage
 with a catalog-info.yaml file.
-The entity can be described with a kind of `Component` and
+The docs repo entity can be described with the following kind and spec type:

 ```yaml
 ---